I Am a “Pushy” Parent!

 As a tennis coach, I would hate myself to have any of my daughters, 20 years from now, asking me why did I not teach them the sport I am so knowledgeable about.

 I would hate to know that I have the necessary skills to give my children the gift of a healthy habit (playing tennis) and not do it.

 My problem is the following (and I am sure a lot of parents and coaches have this dilemma): my kids are not “crazy” about playing tennis!

 My kids would rather just hang around with their friends all day, watch TV, and/or indulge in short-term fun activities like playing online video games… As a parent, I am aware that a few years from now they will find these activities do not provide a healthy lifestyle for them.

 So the BIG question is should I, as a parent and a coach, step up and “push” my kids into playing the sport I am very proficient in?

 Before I give you MY answer I would like to give YOU some arguments:

 – I’ve seen and heard the opinion of many parents stating that kids should be given options and let them choose.

 I think it is a very wise decision.
-But what if… while you give your child the many options, you and your child, actually focus on at least one sport that you are sure your kid will benefit in the future.
+But what if… while you give your child the many options, you and your child, actually focus on at least one sport that you are sure your kid will benefit from in the future?
 Something like running, swimming, basketball, tennis, surfing, iceskating… These are sports that they can practice for the rest of their life.
 These are sports that will allow them to stay in shape even after the age of 30, 40 or older.
-What if we “push” our kids to learn a sport they can practice for the rest of their life?
+What if we “push” our kids to learn a sport they can practice for the rest of their lives?